RandyKnapp/ValheimMods/EquipmentAndQuickSlots/README.md

   * 2.0.4
     * Fixed gamepad navigation for the crafting recipe list
 	* Fixed bug preventing new characters from being created
+  * 2.0.5
+    * Put in a potential fix for "losing items" on tombstone pickup (they're in your inventory, just outside the grid.
+This version should fix that.)